-Bob is a founding contributor to the Watchdog Blog of the Nieman Foundation for Journalism at Harvard University.
-He's been a contributing editor for the Washington Post Magazine, Civilization and the op-ed page of USA Today.
-He has also written for The New York Times, Playboy, Sports Illustrated and Wired and been employed variously by ABC, CBS, CNBC and the defunct FNN as an on-air analyst.
-As a lecturer and panelist, he has appeared on four continents, including such venues as the Kennedy Center, the U.S. Capitol, the Rainbow Room, the Smithsonian, Circus Circus casino, the Grand Ole Opry, the U.N. and, memorably, the Westward Ho!
-Motel in Grand Forks, N.D.
+When not casting broadly, Bob casts podly, with former OTM producer Mike Vuolo on the insanely popular Slate language program “Lexicon Valley.”
+In print, Bob has been a contributing editor for the Washington Post Magazine, Civilization and the op-ed page of USA Today.
+He has also written for The New York Times, Playboy, Sports Illustrated, Atlantic and Wiredand been employed variously by ABC, CBS, CNBC and the defunct FNN as an on-air analyst.
+As a lecturer and panelist, he has appeared in 37 countries on six continents, including such venues as the Kennedy Center, the U.S. Capitol, the Rainbow Room, the Smithsonian, Circus Circus casino, the Grand Ole Opry, the U.N., Harvard University, Princeton University and, memorably, a Thai Kickboxing ring in Cape Town, South Africa.

-He is now writing his third book, Listenomics, on his Adage.com blog in full public view.
+He is the author of five books, most recently Can’t Buy Me Like.
 His first book, Waking Up Screaming from the American Dream, was published by Scribner in 1997, favorably reviewed and quickly forgotten.
 His 2003 manifesto on advertising, And Now a Few Words From Me, is published in six languages (although, admittedly, one is Bulgarian).
+His 2009 crackpot screed The Chaos Scenario, about the supposed collapse of mass media and advertising, has all come true.
 Garfield co-wrote “Tag, You’re It,” a snappy country song performed by Willie Nelson, and wrote an episode of the short-lived NBC sitcom “Sweet Surrender.”
 It sucked.